andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 #### Checklist For Custom Controls

-In order to fully utilize the capability of the InputMap, a new Control should:
+In order to fully utilize the capability of the `InputMap`, a new `Control` should:

 - declare a set of FunctionTags corresponding to the customizable methods
-- optionally provide public methods in the new control which delegate to the corresponding FunctionTags using `Control.execute()1
+- optionally provide public methods in the new control which delegate to the corresponding FunctionTags using `Control.execute()`
-- implement the behavior either in the skin class, or the class created by the skin which extends BehaviorBase, or by a class that provides a stateless behavior
+- implement the behavior either in the skin class, or a class created by the skin that extends BehaviorBase, or by a class that provides a stateless behavior
-- populate SkinInputMap with the default key mappings and the event handlers
+- populate `SkinInputMap` with the default key mappings and the event handlers